-Overcoming Your Resentments
+Overcome Your Resentments

 Whenever we feel that someone has hurt us or treated us badly we are likely to become angry, sad and even hostile.
 It may be possible at some point to deal directly with the issue but sometimes it is not.